 If you’d like to learn how to sustainably moderate your emotional response, so you can start improving your relationships, begin by learning how your brain and body work in the foundational class Whole-Brain Relationships — what you need to know to feel more calm, confident and connected at work AND in love.

-The Human Infusion Project is philanthropic, personal development platform that draws from the combined fields of modern brain science, applied psychology and spiritual philosophy.
-Our mission aims to augment and supplement the work of professional practitioners in simplified, practical and affordable ways.
-100% of all course profit funds the Wellness Assistance Grant.
+The Human Infusion Project is a grassroots, not-for-profit personal development platform that draws from the combined fields of modern brain science, applied psychology and spiritual philosophy.
+Our mission aims to augment and supplement the work of professional practitioners in simplified, practical ways, and to give clients an affordable home program they can use in between sessions.
+100% of all online class profit funds the Wellness Assistance Grant.
 If financial constraints limit your participation, please contact me and we'll work something out.